-The pre-wired button harness is used to connect the buttons and button modules (described on page 6) to the VR4KGSM module.
+The button harness connection (Fig.7, (H)) allows for the pre-wired button harness to be connected directly to any onboard VR buttons on the VR4KGSM/4G module and/or VR4K series button modules (described on pages 6 and 7).
 For complete button harness wiring refer to Fig.3 and the button harness table on page 7.